gbonacini/VR_Glove/README.md

 Credits:
 ========

-* Many thanks to A. Mercuri for the help me to test this device.
+* Many thanks to A. Mercuri for help me to test this device.